jmischler72/tetrarena/README.md

 # core_tetris

 ## How to start a game
-The Game Class takes a callback in his constructor, this callback is called every time the game is updated.
+The SinglePlayerGame Class takes a callback in his constructor, this callback is called every time the game is updated.

 You can instantiate a game like this :